House cladding cost guide

 If you’re looking to weatherproof your home or add an outer layer of insulation, you might want to install (or replace) cladding.
 In this house cladding cost guide, we’ll talk you through the average costs for the different types of house cladding in the UK.

-Not only can cladding improve the physical condition of your home and save you money on your energy bills, it can also give it a fresh new look for a relatively low cost.
+Not only can cladding improve the physical condition of your home and save you money on your energy bills, but it can also give it a fresh new look at a relatively low cost.
 Goodbye shabby chic, hello sleek and stylish home.

 There are also a range of cladding materials to choose from, the most common being wood, aluminium and the lowest cost of them all, uPVC.
 Choose the option that suits your taste and enhance your home with an eye-catching facelift.